john-data-chen/turborepo-starter-kit/README.md

 ## To-Do

-- [ ] Fix the UI issues of new shadcn components
+- [ ] Increase test coverage of Apps folder to above 80%
 - [ ] Add github actions for CI

 ---